OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **Can refresh token be issued without an HoK mechanism to avoid impacts on member and would it be in compliance with FAPI?**
 ### **If a refresh token is issued with MTLS HoK, would it force the PSU to re-authenticate?
 Would this be an acceptable user Journey?**

 When using a refresh token, there should be no expectation on the PSU to re-authenticate each time they access token is renewed.
-The PSU should only be required to re-authenticate with their ASPSP within a 90 day period, and in this instance, TPPs are expected to use the “refreshing AISP access” journey in the CEGs.
+TPPs are expected to use the “refreshing AISP access” journey in the CEGs.

 The certificate binding mechanism with RFC-8705 does allow this to be implemented correctly.